Rumer with the Funkestra at the O2 Indigo Rumer will be joined by the soulful…

-Hammond organ master and Associate Professor-Interim Assistant Chair of the Berklee College of Music piano department – Dave Limina – has been a musical ally and friend since my days at Berklee.
+Hammond organ master and then Associate Professor-Interim Assistant Chair of the Berklee College of Music piano department – Dave Limina – has been a musical ally and friend since my days at Berklee.
 Dave, our honorary long-distance member of the Funkestra came first to my attention when he performed with my bass teacher Anthony Vitti, drummer Larry Finn and guitarist Tomo Fujita.
 This lead me to pluck up all my courage and ask Dave and Larry to play on my first solo record in 1996: ‘Redtenbacher’s Funkestra – Boozing Wizards (Searching for the Stone of Funk)’

 I fell in love with the sound of the Hammond organ and Leslie speaker way back then and Dave has played pretty much played on most of our records – although there is a fairly big pond between us.
 He has visited on many occasions to record with us and this time it was time for Mike, Eran and myself to pay him a visit as he has embarked on his first solo record.